 But if Jesus really is the reason of the season, let’s see that backed up with direct action — not trite, mindless Palinisms or unbridled shopaholism.

-Christmas is crawling up the ass of our one relevant holiday, Thanksgiving
+Christmas is crawling up the ass of our one relevant national holiday, Thanksgiving

 But our capitalist overlords just can’t wait for you to gobble up that last bite of hormone- and antibiotic-soaked bird corpse so that they can slap Christmas paraphernalia all over everything!
 Everything.
 They’re waiting in the wings every fourth Thursday in November.

 What does that say to you?
 What does it say to your kids, if you have them?
 Kiddies, what does it look like the reason for the season is to you?
-Rampant materialism, or the birth of a guy who spoke against that way of life?
+Rampant materialism, or the birth of a guy who was outspoken against that way of life?

 This leads us to my final point for the day, at least until it’s time for me to lecture the cat on hygiene etiquette.
 Really, who licks their butthole?